 Widespread vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.
 COVID-19 vaccination is not required for students, faculty, or staff.
 In the interest of public health, however, COVID-19 vaccination is strongly recommended.

 Each university vaccination event will offer one of the following vaccines, subject to availability:

 - Two-dose Moderna vaccine

-The signup page for each event includes the vaccine that will be provided, the consent form for that vaccine, and additional information.
+The signup page for each event includes the vaccine that will be provided, the required consent form, the CDC’s emergency use authorization fact sheet for the vaccine, and additional information.